Jiakaizhang/jk-academic/content/publication/TPA/index.md

 ---
-title: "Judicial Independence and Corporate Investment: Evidence from Judicial De-localization Reform in China"
+title: "Does Elite Capture Matter?
+Local Political Elites and the Targeted Poverty Alleviation Strategy in China"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Jie Tang
-- Renjie Zhao
+- Xia Li
 - admin